-How do I spin my electric meter backwards?
+How do I spin my electric meter backward?

 In 1978, the “PURPA” (Public Utility Regulatory Policy Act) was signed to allow organizations other than utilities to produce power (more Information).
-This means that if you generate power from any source, the utilities are required to buy it from you.
+If you generate power from any source, the utilities must buy it from you.

-Safety is an issue, of course; you could not build a nuclear power plant in your backyard, but if you install a UL listed, electrically inspected solar energy system or wind generation system then the local utility will purchase any power you generate.
+Safety is an issue; you could not build a nuclear power plant in your backyard.
+However, if you install a UL-listed, electrically inspected solar or wind generation system, the local utility will purchase any power you generate.

 The way it works is simple.

-- The solar panels on your roof generate Direct Current (that’s the same kind of electricity you get from a battery.)
+• The solar panels on your roof generate Direct Current (the same kind of electricity you get from a battery.)

-- An Inverter, the brains of the system, changes the electricity to Alternating Current. (the type of electricity that comes into your home from the utility grid).
+• An Inverter, the system’s brain, changes the electricity to an Alternating Current. (the type of electricity that comes into your home from the utility grid).

-- When you use electricity, you use the power generated by the solar panels first then, if you need more, you use power coming from the utility.
+• When you use electricity, you use the power generated by the solar panels first; if you need more, you use power from the utility.
 The inverter is responsible for this.

-- If you are generating more power with the solar panels than you need, power flows back to the utility — backwards through your meter.
+• If you generate more power with the solar panels than you need, power flows back to the utility — backward through your meter.

-Different states and utilities have various forms of legislation about this, called ‘net metering laws.’
+Different states and utilities have various legislation called ‘net metering laws.

 1 – You are not allowed to produce power during a power outage.
 This could be dangerous to a utility lineman.

-2 – You cannot produce more power in a year than you use – in other words the utility will not write you a check.
+2 – You cannot produce more power in a year than you use – the utility will not write you a check.
 The lowest that your utility bill can be is zero.

 3 – You may need to replace your electric meter with one that allows this two-way flow.